 Iwachu Maple Leaf Cast Iron Teapot Series

 This series features a unique maple leaf design.
-In Japan, maple leaves are admired for their dainty beauty.
+In Japan, maple leaves are a symbol of beauty.
 This 22-ounce teapot is available in gold & black, bronze, green, and red.
-The colors are made to represent the beauty of autumn leaves.
-Like Iwachu’s other teapots, this one has a stainless steel infuser basket, and baked porcelain enamel on the inside.
-It should not be used directly on the stove.
+The colors represent the beauty of autumn leaves.
+Like Iwachu’s other teapots, this one has a stainless steel infuser and baked porcelain enamel inside.

-design.
-However, if you want an authentic Japanese teapot, look
+However, if you want an authentic Japanese teapot, look to Iwachu.

-This teapot should hold 3-4 cups of tea depending on the size of
+This teapot should hold 3-4 cups of tea, depending on the teacup size.

-If you want to see this nifty teapot then click the link to Amazon
+If you want to see this nifty teapot, click the link to Amazon

 Iwachu Japanese Iron Teapot, Honeycomb Series

-also available in a larger 30-ounce capacity which is just under 1
+However, it is also available in a larger 30-ounce capacity, just under 1 quart.

 Where to buy

-To see this teapot just click the link which will direct you to Amazon
+To see this teapot, click the link, which will direct you to Amazon

 Iwachu Japanese Hobnail Arare Cast Iron Teapot Series

-These teapots have the hobnail design, which is a classic Japanese teapot design preferred by tea connoisseurs for its simple beauty.
-The Hobnail series comes in a range of sizes from 20 ounces to 44 ounces, making them perfect for a variety of uses.
-They are available in classic black, copper, bronze, and many color combinations, as well.
-All feature a rust-proof enamel interior coating, and a stainless steel mesh tea strainer.
+These teapots have a hobnail design.
+Tea connoisseurs prefer this classic Japanese teapot design for its simple beauty.
+The Hobnail series comes in 20 to 44 ounces, making them perfect for every occasion.
+They are available in classic black, copper, bronze, and many other color combinations.

 This teapot has a 22-ounce capacity or around 3 cups of tea.